Hephthalites: Buddhas of Bamiyan (544–644 CE)

 The central image of the Sun God on his golden chariot is framed by two lateral rows in individuals: Kings and dignitaries mingling with Buddhas and Bodhisattvas.
 One of the personages, standing behind a monk in profile, much be the King of Bamyan.
 He wears a crenelated crown with single crescent and korymbos, a round-neck tunic and a Sasanian headband.
-Several of the figures, either royal couples, crowned individuals or richly dressed women, have the characteristic appearance of the Hephthalites of Tokharistan, with belted jackets with a unique lapel of their tunic being folded on the right side, the cropped hair, the hair accessories, their distinctive physionomy and their round beardless faces.
+Several of the figures, either royal couples, crowned individuals or richly dressed women, have the characteristic appearance of the Hephthalites of Tokharistan, with belted jackets with a unique lapel of their tunic being folded on the right side, the cropped hair, the hair accessories, their distinctive physiognomy and their round beardless faces.
 These figures must represent the donors and potentates who supported the building of the monumental giant Buddha.
 They are gathered around the Seven Buddhas of the past and Maitreya.
 The individuals in this painting are very similar to the individuals depicted in Balalyk Tepe, and they may be related to the Hepthalites.
 They participate "to the artistic tradition of the Hephthalite ruling classes of Tukharestan".

 These murals disappeared with the destruction of the statues by the Taliban in 2001.